Rowing

 • Constantly evaluate the instructional area addressing issues as they arise (for example, pulling out deadheads or alerting crews to avoid areas if there is debris).

-• The teacher/instructor must inform students of debris.
+• The Teacher/Qualified Instructor must inform students of debris.

 • Be aware of water currents, especially those created by rapids and waterfalls.